LIAAD/Time-Matters/README.md

   <img src="http://www.ccc.ipt.pt/~ricardo/images/IS1.jpg" width="300">
 </p>

-IS calculates the correlation between all pairs of two context vectors X and Y, where X is the context vector representation of `W`<sub>l, j</sub> and Y is the context vector representation of `d`<sub>j</sub>.
+IS calculates the correlation between all pairs of two context vectors X and Y, where X is the context vector representation of `W`<sub>l, j</sub>, Y is the context vector representation of `d`<sub>j</sub> and DICE is the DICE similarity measure.

 ###### Context Vectors